wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/preemptive-troubleshooting.rst

 -------------------------

 .. image:: images/preemptive-troubleshooting/preCheckBatt.png
+  :alt: Trying to wiggle the battery terminal by hand.
   :width: 500

 The tape the should be covering the battery connection in these examples has been removed to illustrate what is going on.
 On your robots, the connections should be covered.